FRANK SINATRA HAS A FEVER

 Until he felt a hard slap across his face.

 It was always a slap.
-It had been a slap which had brought him back to life under the running tap that morning he was born on the 12th December, 1915 by his grandmother who refused to believe the doctor's verdict that he was a stillborn.
+It had been a slap that brought him back to life under the running tap the morning he was born, December 12th, 1915—by his grandmother, who refused to believe the doctor’s verdict that he was a stillborn.

 Maybe he always knew that.

 It was Ava.
-His angel of mercy returned from Cal-Neva the casino resort nearby that Frank had his own considerable stake in.
+His angel of mercy, returned from Cal-Neva, the casino resort nearby that Frank had a considerable stake in.

 “Was that song playing on the radio?
 Or was it in my head?”